joeljang/temporalwiki/README.md

 Download the data to ```data``` and unzip it

+### 3. Run the experiment and configuration components
 This is an example of performing continual pretraining on **TWiki_Diffsets** (main experiment) with **CKL**
 ```
 python run.py --config configs/baseline_gpt2_s.json
 ```

 This is an example of performing light-tuning pretrained model
 ```
 python run.py --config configs/baseline_gpt2_s.json